 Although all Danish higher education establishments have campus areas offering meeting places and social activities, the campus areas may be spread out and organised differently to what you may be familiar with from your home country.

 Go to your university website to find out where its campus buildings and professional and social organizations are actually located.

 At the same time, there are several relevant student organisations operating across all Danish higher education establishments:

-- The Student and Innovation House, located in Copenhagen, works to use student power to change the status quo, both for the students themselves and the world at large.
-They are continuously trialling new and exciting student-driven initiatives and events involving students from different educational backgrounds in collaboration with the civic, public and private sector.
+- STATION, located in Copenhagen, works to use student power to change the status quo, both for the students themselves and the world at large.
+They are continuously trialing new and exciting student-driven initiatives and events involving students from different educational backgrounds in collaboration with the civic, public, and private sectors.

 - All the big university cities have a 'Studenterhus', Studenterhuset' or something with a similar name.
-These 'student houses' are volunteer-run student organisations offering a café/bar/concert venue that host a lot of social and student-related activities.
-You can either check out the events or sign up as volunteer at the following links:
+These 'student houses' are volunteer-run student organizations offering a café/bar/concert venue that hosts a lot of social and student-related activities.
+You can either check out the events or sign up as a volunteer at the following links:

 Studenterhus Aarhus is a community of interdisciplinary bridge-builders.
 We have made it our business to strengthen and sustain the community among students, and we support students’ drive and entrepreneurship by (co)-creating a great variety of activities and projects.
 Our members count students in Aarhus as well as a network of local businesses, and it is our mission to ease the transition from student to professional for young people in Central Jutland.